SverreHolmbakken/Vue-calculator/README.md

 # Vue Calculator

-This project was made to
+This project was made to answer an assignment for my Front-end developer studies.